-Find an agent with whom you are intellectually comfortable, who shares your nuts-and-bolts approach to evaluating property.
+Find an agent with whom you are intellectually comfortable, who shares your nuts-and-bolts approach to evaluating the property.

 Visit land with a cop.
 If you are prone to impulse buying, never visit a target property without a cop to enforce your no-buy-on-the-spot rule.
 An old friend who thinks like a CPA would be a good choice.

-Become your own university.
+Become your university.
 Making yourself smart about what you’re doing will save you money.
 Become knowledgeable.
 Learn how to research land.
 Research-based knowledge strips risk out of a purchase.
 Never depend on the kindness of strangers.

 Determine what a property is worth to you before you make an offer.
 Your price is what you can afford given the assets of the target property and what your plan is for it.